Skip to content

 Starting in 2026, Poland will require all B2B invoices to be exchanged through KSeF, after the mandate was postponed from its 2024 launch.

-Technical Details - Current situation
+Technical Details - PEF platform (B2G only)

 They have to send invoices in PEPPOL BIS 3.0 format (based on UBL XML) or using a BIS 3.0-UBL extension called “Faktura specjalizowana“, which adds specific fields for domestic Polish invoicing (e.g. for utility statements, addition gross data or supporting invoice factoring).
 All public administrations are required to accept e-invoices these ways.

-The PEF platform is connected to the Peppol network, facilitating adoption and increasing interoperability particularly for cross-border invoices.
+Finally, the platform is connected to the Peppol network, facilitating adoption and increasing interoperability particularly for cross-border invoices.

 Mandatory Platform & Format